A Practical Guide to the Agile Product Canvas

-Once upon a time a man of high regard said: “By failing to prepare, you are preparing to fail.”
-That man was Graham Bell, and what he meant with it is still very much true today.
+Once upon a time, a man of high regard said, “By failing to prepare, you are preparing to fail.”
+That man was Benjamin Franklin, and what he said is still very much true today.

-Most of you will be familiar with the Scrum methodology in combination with Mendix as a platform.
-And probably most of you will be familiar with the fact that Scrum doesn’t say anything about how to prepare for your products.
-However, even in an agile context, a good preparation is still key for success.
+Most of you are familiar with the Scrum methodology in combination with Mendix as a platform.
+And probably most of you are familiar with the fact that Scrum doesn’t say anything about how to prepare for your products.
+However, even in an Agile context, good preparation is still key to success.

-We at Mendix have had great success with the Product Vision & Canvas methodology to prepare our projects and get ready for our first sprint.
+Mendix has had great success with the Product Vision and Product Canvas methodology to prepare our projects and get ready for the first sprint.
 Let’s dive into the Product Canvas and how to use it.

 Adequate in this context means the following: